Random Thoughts On Cancer

 You will have numerous blood tests for many years.
 Some tests, called “tumor markers” (CA-125, HCG, Inhibin) measure proteins produced by some cancers and, when measured repeatedly over many months, can tell us whether the number of cancer cells in your body are increasing or decreasing.
 Other tests tell us whether the number of red and white blood cells and platelets in your body are at an appropriate level to administer chemotherapy agents.

-The most common routine imaging studies used to evaluate gynecologic malignancies include ultrasound and CT scans.
-MRI and PET scans rarely aid us in making treatment decisions.
+The most common routine imaging studies used to evaluate gynecologic malignancies include ultrasound and CT scans, MRI and PET scans.

 Physical examination is centered on pelvic and abdominal examination.
 You will have many, many of these exams during and after treatment!
 Get used to having at least a pelvic exam every time you are seen by me.

 Unfortunately, there is no such thing as a magical test that can determine whether or not the very last cancer cell in your body has been destroyed.
 All tests have a degree of error (both false-positive and false-negative results).
 For this reason, determination of the status of your cancer at any given point in time requires interpretation of all available testing data (blood tests, imaging studies, physical exam) and knowledge of the natural history and prior treatment of your cancer.

 After completion of your chemotherapy (or if you did not require chemotherapy), you will need a physical exam every few months until the 2-3 year anniversary of your surgery.
 You will then need exams at 6-month intervals until the 5-year anniversary of your surgery.
 At each exam, you may need blood tests.
 You will also get imaging studies (such as CT scans) at regular intervals during the ﬁrst 2-3 years of follow-up.
 (Top of Page)